SchulteMarkus/docker-compose-rule-spark-demo/README.md

 ## Demo setup

 For this demo, [Spark](http://sparkjava.com/) is used, "A micro framework for creating web applications\[...\]".
-The application is very simple, it serves */hello* as a "Hello Wolrd"-endpoint, see [App.java](src/main/java/schulte/markus/dockercomposerulesparkdemo/App.java).
+The application is very simple, it serves */hello* as a "Hello World"-endpoint, see [App.java](src/main/java/schulte/markus/dockercomposerulesparkdemo/App.java).

 ## Demo usage